falcosecurity/falco-website/content/en/docs/install-operate/running/index.md

 ## Falco binary

-Here you can find some examples of how to run Falco after having [installed](/docs/getting-started/installation/#falco-binary) it using the binary package
+Since Falco 0.38.0, the default configured driver is `modern_ebpf`; if you are willing to change it, here you can find some examples of how to run Falco after having [installed](/docs/getting-started/installation/#falco-binary) it using the binary package

 ```bash